Reaching age 75 - our top five frequently asked questions

 Regardless of whether the benefits are uncrystallised or in drawdown after age 75, the beneficiary will be subject to income tax on any benefits taken.

-Death after age 75 is not a benefit crystallisation event so there is no lifetime allowance check on death after age 75.
+Death after age 75 is not a relevant benefit crystallisation event as no tax-free benefits can be paid on death after age 75.

 Yes.
 If the product allows the individual to remain invested after age 75 then it is possible to take a pension commencement lump sum after age 75.